 If you do not have access to email, please write to CLIMB, Inc., P.O.
 Box 190401, Anchorage, AK 99519, and allow about 3 weeks.

-What you will receive is a sample only, and will include a form that you will need to respond with by postal mail to receive any further newsletters.
-Responding with the form will place you on our ongoing mailing list, and also if you wish, our monthly e-mail bulletin for parents who are members.
+What you will receive is a sample only, and will include a form that you will need to respond with to receive any further newsletters.
+Responding with the form will place you on our ongoing mailing list, and also if you wish, you can then request an invitation to our secret Facebook group for current and earlier members.
 (Fyi, when you respond the suggested donation is $20/year for individuals, more if you can afford it or are an organization or institution, and as little as two stamps if that is all that is possible right now.
+Parents of recent losses don’t need to donate at all.)
+New members who are bereaved parents and grandparents will receive some information sheets on CLIMB and may join the parent contact list and the members’ area of our website (when we’ve remodeled it), with more stories and special topics.

 Instead of founding a separate support group locally, it’s also possible to create an offshoot of an already-existing group – such as a local infant loss support group or an NICU group or a twins and multiples club – by putting together some additional meetings that are for multiple birth loss parents.
 We really encourage this as a way to meet the needs without having to completely invent or reinvent the wheel.
 Just as with local get-togethers, we can use our e-bulletin and parent contact list to help let others in the area know about it, or help members try to meet others locally and plan something.